Resident Management Companies (RMCs) in high-rise buildings

 BSR support for residents

-Everyone should be safe and feel safe in their own homes.
-If you’re a resident in a building 18 metres or seven or more floors tall, and want more information about your rights then visit the ‘Your home, your safety’ page.
+Everyone should be safe and feel safe in their own high-rise homes.
+For more information visit the ‘Your home, your safety’ page.

 Support from other organisations